effectfully-ou/haskell-challenges/h2-inspect-forced/README.md

 6. inspecting the heap directly using tools that GHC provides (e.g. via [`ghc-heap-view`](https://hackage.haskell.org/package/ghc-heap-view)) or libraries that are powered by those tools (e.g. [`nothunks`](https://hackage.haskell.org/package/nothunks)) is considered cheating

 There's a small test suite.
 I run it with `stack test`.

-If you enjoyed this or some other challenge and appreciate the effort or want to see answers, consider becoming a [sponsor of the project](https://github.com/sponsors/effectfully-ou).